 About the Trip

 Project C.U.R.E. partners with organizations around the world to deliver health and hope to populations in need.
-In Cambodia, we have multiple partnerships and have delivered 12 containers with a value nearly $5 million in medical supplies since 2000.
+In Cambodia, we have multiple partnerships and have delivered 12 containers with a value of nearly $5 million in medical supplies since 2000.
 This will be our second C.U.R.E.
-Clinics trip with our Cambodian partners Jeremiah’s Hope.
-The mission of Jeremiah’s Hope is to providing excellent medical care to the poor and quality medical education to the healthcare community of Cambodia.
-There is a true opportunity to strengthen this already amazing missionary resource.
-They have a robust network of health promoters who serve approximately 140,000 people in the local catchment area.
-The Clinics team will also serve at several dispensaries connected to the local hospital.
-This C.U.R.E.
-Clinic will visit both the hospital and rural sites and work alongside Jeremiah’s Hope and local nurses and doctors.
-Services provided include general care, carpal tunnel services, cardiac health clinics, general surgery clinics, orthopedic clinics—all aimed at improving the welfare of the poor in Cambodia.
+Clinics trip with our Cambodian partner, The Family Clinic.
+Services provided will include general care, cardiac health, general surgery clinics, orthopedic clinics—all aimed at improving the welfare of the poor in Cambodia.

 About the Country